mahmoudmohamedramadan/Backend-Roadmap/README.md

 #### Basics: Elzero

-At first, we will use PHP programming language in our journey as a powerful language. 🎯
+At first, we will use PHP programming language as a powerful language in our journey. 🎯

 [Learn PHP 5 In Arabic](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM)